-To know about various economically important plants and their products commonly utilized for basic human needs as food, clothing, shelter, health etc.
+- 1. Students will learn about economic important plants and their products commonly utilized for basic human needs as food, clothing, shelter, health etc. - 2.
+Students will also know about how environmental pollution affects life on earth and evolution of plants.